matthewmurakami/Development/README.md

 ### Bugs
 When using WebAim WAVE there are bugs that are known with material UI which is what I am using and can be explained with the link below.
-This applies to the two 'Missing Label' errors.
+This applies to the two 'Missing Label' errors and was confirmed during office hours.

 https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-label